-The locality of Rusty Gate within the Cape Fynbos Biome and more specifically the Riviersonderend Mountains ecosystem are primary factors in any considerations and decisions regarding the design and locations of the intended accommodation units.
+The locality of Rusty Gate within the Cape Fynbos Biome and more specifically, the Riviersonderend Mountains ecosystem, are primary factors in any considerations and decisions regarding the design and locations of the intended accommodation units.
+Placement of units focussed on accessibility via existing internal roads and using areas previously which have some form or previous disturbance.
+All sites were assessed by the Botanist, Faunal and Freshwater specialists, findings of which, resulted in layout evolutions and alternatives.

-FORM NO. BAR10/2019 Page 14 of The intent is that construction of the new accommodation units will be conducted in such a manner as to minimise the ecological impact, with the following principles being applied:
+The intent is that construction of the new accommodation units will be conducted in such a manner as to minimise the ecological impact, with the following principles being applied:

-- → Design methodology use of renewable energy (solar and/or wind) and sustainable and eco-friendly treatment of sewage and wastewater. - → Location the placement of units in specifically identified locations with least possible adverse impact on fauna, flora and aquatic features, with the placement of every unit guided by the specialist team. - → Construction type use of light steel construction with prefabricated components, raised units on pillar type foundations, minimize site impacts and reduce on-site construction requirements. - → Sustainability use of sustainable and non-toxic materials with minimal maintenance requirements over the lifetime of accommodation units, materials to be environmentally sensitive with fire retardation materials built into it.
+- → Design methodology use of renewable energy (solar and/or wind) and sustainable and eco-friendly treatment of sewage and wastewater. - → Location the placement of units in specifically identified locations with least possible adverse impact on fauna, flora and aquatic features, with the placement of every unit guided by the specialist team. - → Construction type use of light steel construction with prefabricated components, raised units on pillar type foundations, minimize site impacts and reduce on-site construction, excavations, terracing and site preparations. - → Sustainability use of sustainable and non-toxic materials with minimal maintenance requirements over the lifetime of accommodation units, materials to be environmentally sensitive with fire retardation materials built into it. - → Aesthetics specific aim to create units which are visually unobtrusive in the landscape with the use of neural and natural colour schemes, screens and overhangs.